crami/pcapmirror/README.md

 sudo pcapmirror -i eth0 -f "tcp port 80" -r 192.168.1.100 -p 47008 -v
 ```
 *Note*: Running pcapmirror typically requires root privileges due to the use of libpcap for capturing network traffic.

+## Usage with wireshark

+With this tool, you can mirror traffic directly to a running [Wireshark](https://www.wireshark.org/).

+To avoid capturing traffic from your own monitoring machine, configure Wireshark with a capture filter of udp port 37008 or udp dst port 37008.
+Also, verify that your firewall permits this UDP traffic.

 ## Compile and Install